 Are deer harming songbirds?

 Deer browsing can alter bird-nesting habitat.
-But many other factors are directly harming native songbirds, including the destruction of over-wintering habitat in South America, the broad-spectrum use of pesticides, pollution, the clearing and development of deciduous forests, plate-glass windows, weather extremes and diseases like West Nile Virus.
-Surprisingly, new evidence suggests that some songbirds, like robins and other thrushes, actually prefer to nest in invasive shrubs such as honeysuckle and buckthorn that have moved in because of deer browsing.
+But many other factors are directly harming native songbirds, including the destruction of over-wintering habitat in South America, the broad-spectrum use of pesticides, pollution, predation by free-roaming outdoor cats, the clearing and development of deciduous forests, plate-glass windows, weather extremes and diseases like West Nile Virus.
+Surprisingly, new evidence suggests that some songbirds, like robins and other thrushes, actually prefer to nest in invasive shrubs such as honeysuckle and buckthorn.
 The shrubs provide protection for the birds from predators.
+This type of finding underscores how complex the web of nature is, and how it's important to scrutinize some of our general cause-and-effect assumptions.

 back to top